-Figure 5.
-Surface water $NO_2 + NO_3$ concentrations measured at stations located in the oligohaline (A), mesohaline (B) and polyhaline (C) regions of Chesapeake Bay.
-The box and whisker plots contain all values for each month in the 20 year data set (1985 - 2004).
-Dark squares and circles represent $NO_2 + NO_3$ concentrations during wet and dry years, respectively.
+Figure 18.5 Surface water $NO_2 + NO_3$ concentrations measured at stations located in the oligohaline (A), mesohaline (B), and polyhaline (C) regions of Chesapeake Bay.
+The box and whisker plots contain all values for each month in the 20 year data set (1985-2004).
+Dark squares and circles represent $NO_2 + NO_3$ concentrations during all wet and dry years, respectively, in this 20 year data set.
 Data were from the Chesapeake Bay Water Quality Monitoring Program (2004).

+Figure 18.6 Surface and bottom water NH4 concentrations measured at stations located in the oligohaline (A), mesohaline (B), and polyhaline (C) regions of Chesapeake Bay.
+Monthly or bi-monthly data in the 20 year data set (1985-2004) were averaged to seasons.
+Data were from the Chesapeake Bay Water Quality Monitoring Program (2004).

-Whereas higher nitrate concentrations in surface (compared to bottom) waters reflect NO3 sources in watershed runoff, higher concentrations of NH4 in bottom waters derive from recycling processes occurring in the aphotic sediments (Fig. 6; Kemp and Boynton 1992).
-Seasonal variations in bottom water NH4 concentrations were most pronounced in the stratified portions of Chesapeake Bay, particularly in the mesohaline and polyhaline area, where deposited phytoplankton blooms provided labile substrate for decomposition processes.
-Seasonal patterns and vertical differences in NH4 were not as evident in the oligohaline portion of the Bay, probably because of stronger vertical mixing and less deposition of labile phytodetritus.
+concentrations were most pronounced in the stratified portions of Chesapeake Bay, particularly in the mesohaline and polyhaline area, where deposited phytoplankton blooms provided labile substrate for decomposition processes.
+Seasonal patterns and vertical differences in NH4 were not as evident in the oligonaline portion of the Bay, probably because of stronger vertical mixing and less deposition of labile phytodetritus.
 During years of very high river discharge, summer peak NH4 concentrations in bottom waters of the mesohaline, and even the polyhaline Bay, clearly reflected these flow conditions.